-Sample - A portion of a fish stock which is removed for study, and which ideally is representative of the whole.
+Sample - A relatively small part of a fish stock which is removed for study, and which ideally is representative of the whole.
 The greater the number and size of the samples, the greater the confidence that the information obtained accurately reflects the status (such as abundance by number or weight, or age composition) of the stock.

-Selectivity - Ability of a type of fishing tackle or gear to catch a certain size or kind of fish, compared with its ability to catch other sizes or kinds.
+Selectivity - ability of a type of fishing tackle or gear to catch a certain size or kind of fish, compared with its ability to catch other sizes or kinds.

-Sensitivity - The degree to which a system is affected when exposed to a stress.
+Sensitivity - the degree to which a system is affected when exposed to a stress.

-Shoal - or sandbar - A somewhat linear landform within or extending into a body of water, typically composed of sand, silt or small pebbles.
+Shoal - or sandbar is a somewhat linear landform within or extending into a body of water, typically composed of sand, silt or small pebbles.
+Bars can appear in the sea, in a lake, or in a river.